-My eight-year-old son and I visited Québec City to experience the famous Carnaval de Québec.
+The main standout Quebec City attraction in winter is the famous Carnaval de Québec.
 This winter festival is the largest winter carnival in the world.
 It’s an event that takes over the city; figures and pictures of Bonhomme, the official mascot of the carnival, can be seen across town and carnival events pack the three weekends over which the festival is held.

 La Carnaval de Québec

-To say that my son enjoyed his time at the Carnival would be a serious understatement.
-Carnival rides and events are held throughout the city but the main festival grounds are on the Plains of Abraham, just outside the walls of the old city.
-This snowy playground is an absolute delight for children with horse drawn sleigh rides, dog sledding, snow tubing, snow sculptures, human bowling, a ferris wheel ride and much more.
+The main festival grounds are on the Plains of Abraham, just outside the walls of the old city.
+This snowy playground is an absolute delight, especially if you’re visiting Quebec City with kids.
+Enjoy horse drawn sleigh rides, dog sledding, snow tubing, snow sculptures, human bowling, a ferris wheel ride and much more.
 It is A LOT of fun for everyone.

 The Old City

 The old town is divided into two parts, the Old Upper Town (Haute Ville) and the Old Lower Town (Basse Ville), where the French first settled in 1608.
-There are plenty of museums and boutiques and European-style cafés to enjoy, or you just enjoy wandering the atmospheric streets as we did.
+There are plenty of museums and boutiques and European-style cafés to enjoy, or you just enjoy wandering the atmospheric streets.

 Toboggan Slide Au 1884

-Located near to the Château Frontenac is the Toboggan Slide Au 1884, a traditional toboggan run with three chutes that is fantastic fun.
-The toboggan run is over 100-years-old, making it one of the oldest attractions in town.
-You can fit up to four passengers per toboggan and apparently reach up to speeds of 70km/hour (we didn’t!).
+One of the most popular activities with kids in Quebec City is to take a ride on the Toboggan Slide Au 1884.
+Located near to the Château Frontenac, this traditional toboggan is over 100-years-old, making it one of the oldest attractions in town.
+There are three chutes and you can fit up to four passengers per toboggan.
+Apparently you can reach speeds of up to 70km/hour (we didn’t!).
 The chute is on Dufferin Terrace and tickets can be bought at the Au 1884 kiosk at the bottom of the run.
-Take a look at our video (below) to see us hurtling down the run.

 We were content with viewing the falls from Montmorency Manor, the visitor centre, and had fun trying to spot the ice climbers making their way up the frozen falls.